vanessly/league-of-legends-analysis/README.md

 - Our prediction problem is: **"How can we predict what role a player is playing (Top, Jungle, Mid, Bottom, or Support) based on their in-game statistics?"** This is a **multiclass classification** problem, as we are predicting multipled possible categorical roles (one out of five roles)

 ### Response Variable
 - The **response variable** is the `position` column, which identifies the role each player fulfilled during a match: `top`, `jng`, `mid`, `bot`, or `sup`.
-We chose this variable because our goal is to infer a player’s role solely from their in-game performance statistics—such as kills, assists, gold earned per minute, and damage dealt per minute—rather than using manually labeled or externally sourced data.
+We chose this variable because our goal is to infer a player’s role solely from their in-game performance statistics, such as `kills`, `assists`, `gold earned per minute`, and `damage dealt per minute`, rather than using manually labeled or externally sourced data.

 ### Evaluation Metric
 - We chose **accuracy** as our primary evaluation metric.
 Since the five roles are fairly balanced in the dataset and carry equal importance, accuracy is the most intuitive way to measure how often our model correctly predicts a player’s role.

 ### Information Available at Time of Prediction
 - Our model is designed to use only in-game player statistics (e.g., kills, deaths, assists, gold earned, damage per minute) that are known at the time the game concludes.
-We exclused draft picks, team-level objectives, or opponent statistics (we did this during the data cleaning stage), as these would not be reliable or player-specific indicators for individual performance patterns.
+We excluded draft picks, team-level objectives, or opponent statistics (we did this during the data cleaning stage), as these would not be reliable or player-specific indicators for individual performance patterns.

-## Step 4: Baseline Model
+## Baseline Model
 ### Model Description and Evaluation

 ### Why We Chose Logistic Regression

-We chose logistic regression for our baseline model because it's a linear, parametric classification technique that models the probability of a player belonging to each role using a sigmoid (logistic) function.
-According to **Lecture 22**, logistic regression is particularly useful when we want to:
+We chose logistic regression for our baseline model because it is particularly useful when we want to:
 - Predict probabilities associated with class membership
 - Work with multiclass settings using one-vs-rest or multinomial strategies